-As mentioned earlier in the introduction, we said that we will study the representations of symmetric groups.
-The process in [3] to generate irreducible characters with the same degree is constructive, and in Section 4 we derive an explicit bound, proving the following result.
+We move on to symmetric groups; the process in [3] to generate irreducible characters with the same degree is constructive, and in Section 4 we derive an explicit bound, proving the following result.

-Theorem D Let n be an integer, and let X(n) denote the multiset of the degrees of the irreducible characters of the symmetric group S_n .
+Theorem E. Let n be an integer, and let X(n) denote the multiset of the degrees of the irreducible characters of the symmetric group $S_n$ .
 Let m(n) denote the largest of the multiplicities of the elements of X(n).
-For all sufficiently large i, if $n \ge 3 \cdot 81^i$ then $m(n) \ge 2^i$.
-In particular, for all sufficiently large n,
+For all sufficiently large $n, m(n) \ge n^{1/7}$ .